• Skip to primary navigation

 Tube (or ski!)
 Sunridge Ski Area

-• Price: $44 for an adult lift pass (skiing/snowboarding) and $20 per person for a two-hour tubing time slot which must be booked in advance.
+• Price: $45 for an adult lift pass (skiing/snowboarding) and $20 per person for a two-hour tubing time slot which must be booked in advance.
+Check their Monday Madness deal (available online only) for $10 tickets and $10 rentals.

 • What to bring: Ski/snowboarding gear, warm clothing, snacks, and water